Illustration: Alodie Fielding

 RW: Well, some of the biblical prophets, like Ezekiel, were obviously also priests.
 But you don’t have to be, and in the story of the Church you clearly find people who are prophetic outside the priestly caste.
 Think of Dorothy Day in United States?
 A prophetic figure if ever there was one.

 CC: Absolutely.
 So, in Plato’s ideal world, poets were definitely not good news.
 And, while we are talking about the public roles of priests and prophets, do you think a poet bound to be a disruptive influence?
 Or -what do you make of Plato’s take on it?

 RW: Well, it’s a paradox, because Plato himself is an imaginative writer of massive gifts and eloquence!

 CC: But did he actually consider himself a poet?

-RW: If you did, he would have tried to suppress the knowledge, I think.
-He is concerned about how poetry can be seductive, and how it can get under your defences, and certainly – as he gets older – he gets more and more worried about how people get under your defences.
-He’s very worried about manipulative orators who can make you want things you don’t really want, turning you against your true nature, and he sees poetry as dangerously bound up with all that.
-And against that you have to set that alternative world, of – parts of Aristotle but certainly the world of the Greek tragedians, in which is that the poetry or drama is there not toseduce you from what you really, are but to show you what you really are, and to show you the bits of yourself that you really don’t want to come to terms with, and to bring you to places you haven’t expected to go.
+RW: If he did, he would have tried to suppress the knowledge, I think.
+He sees poetry as dangerously seductive.
+But against that you have to set that alternative world, of the Greek tragedians, in which the poetry or drama is there not to seduce you from what you really are, but to show you what you really are, and to show you the bits of yourself that you really don’t want to come to terms with, and to bring you to places you haven’t expected to go.